 Dangerous goods transport according to ADR

-In France, the transport of dangerous goods is regulated by the decree of May 29, 2009 (TMD decree).
-This decree strengthens the ADR or European Agreement concerning the International Carriage of Dangerous Goods by Road.
-This TMD regulation aims to promote accident prevention, in addition to labor law.
+TMD regulation aims to promote accident prevention, in addition to labor law.
 The ADR precisely stipulates the rules and obligations applicable to the transport, loading, and unloading of dangerous materials within the national territory and when departing to Europe: packaging, labeling, personal protective equipment (PPE), signage, construction, and circulation of the transport vehicle.

-By definition, a dangerous good represents a risk to humans, safety, and the environment.
+a dangerous good represents a risk to humans, safety, and the environment.
 It can be a substance, material, mixture, or object.
 Every business operator must thoroughly understand the measures to be taken for shipping dangerous goods and the preventive steps during their packaging and transport.
-Every involved party must have the ADR certificate.
+Every involved party must

 Classification of dangerous goods